 In the spring and summer wall lizards sun themselves on the warm stones.
-They are about 5 or 6 inches long.
+They are about 5 or 6 in long.

 A lizard rubbing itself against a stone to free itself of its old skin.